 1. Remote Access Software

-Remote access software (sometimes referred to as third-party software) is one of the most go-to remote access solutions available.
+Remote access software (sometimes referred to as third-party software) is one of the go-to remote access solutions available.
 This type of program allows users to safely connect to remote endpoints using a remote connection.
-Typically, remote access software needs the help of the internet connection to allow users to remotely access another computer.
-It also needs to be installed on both the local and remote devices.
+Typically, remote access software needs the help of an internet connection to allow users to remotely access another computer.
+It also needs to be installed on both local and remote devices.

 Advantages of using remote access software:

 Remote access software allows users to access another computer outside of a local network.
 This means that you don't need to first establish a VPN or expose your device to the internet before you can connect to a remote device.